Air Fryer Recipes: Step-by-Step Instructions

 I do better with pictures so let’s get started with how to use an Air Fryer before we get to the recipes.
 This is the one I bought below.

-To convert conventional recipes to an air fryer, reduce the temperature by 25 degrees.
-Please place the air fryer on a heat-safe unit like the one shown below because it gets very hot.
+To convert conventional recipes to work in an air fryer, reduce the temperature by 25 degrees.
+Please place the air fryer on a heat-safe surface like the one shown below because it gets very hot.
 Have something ready to place the basket on when you pull it out after cooking to protect your countertop.

-When you are ready to try your first recipe, please preheat the air fryer for three minutes.
-When you preheat it, you push the air fryer button and push 3 for three minutes on the right-hand side and the start button.
+When you’re ready to try your first recipe, preheat the air fryer for three minutes.
+When you preheat it, you push the air fryer button and push 3 for three minutes on the right-hand side and then the start button.

-I placed the 2-inch pieces of asparagus in the basket and pushed it into the air fryer.
-I set it for 390 degrees (your brand may vary) and put in 10 minutes.
-Next time, I will do 8 minutes.
+I placed the 2-inch pieces of asparagus in the basket and pushed them into the air fryer.
+I set it to 390 degrees (your brand may vary) and cooked it for 10 minutes.
+Next time, I’ll only do 8 minutes.

 So let’s get started with the air fryer recipes now that you know how to use this awesome kitchen appliance.

-Preheat for 3 minutes, or whatever your air fryer states.
+Preheat for 3 minutes, or whatever your air fryer instruction manual states.